What is a migraine headache?

 - Effect of headaches on sleep patterns

-- Information about any head trauma, either recently or in the past
+- Details about any head trauma, either recently or in the past

 - Blood tests.
-Various blood chemistry and other lab tests may be used to check for underlying conditions.
+Various blood chemistry and other lab tests may be used to check for underlying health problems.

 - Sinus X-rays.
-An X-ray to evaluate for congestion or other problems related to the headaches.
+This X-ray checks for congestion or other problems linked to the headaches.

 - MRI.
-A diagnostic procedure, usually of the head or neck, that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures
+This test uses a combination of large magnets, radio waves, and a computer to make detailed images of organs and structures.

-- CT scan or computed tomography scan.
-A diagnostic imaging procedure that uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body or head.
+- CT scan.
+This test uses X-rays and computer technology to make images of the body or head.
 CT scans show more detail than standard X-rays.

-- Spinal tap (also called a lumbar puncture).
+- Spinal tap (lumbar puncture).
 A special needle is placed into the lower back, into the spinal canal, which is the area around the spinal cord.
 The pressure in the spinal canal and brain can then be measured.
-A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing to determine if there is an infection or other problems.
+A small amount of cerebrospinal fluid (CSF) can be removed and sent for testing to check if there is an infection or other problems.
 CSF is the fluid that surrounds the brain and spinal cord.